poppen/tmux-newline-detector/README.md

 tmux newline detector
 =====================

-This [tpm](https://github.com/tmux-plugins/tpm) plugin detects newline in tmux buffer (or clipboard if you use [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)), and asks for you whether or not pasting it to terminal with **kindness**.
+This [tpm](https://github.com/tmux-plugins/tpm) plugin detects newline in tmux buffer (or clipboard if you use [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) on macOS or [win32yank](https://github.com/equalsraf/win32yank) on WSL in Windows), and asks for you whether or not pasting it to terminal with **kindness**.
 Also, add **peek** key binding to show what is in tmux buffer.

 What is **kindess**?
 If your buffer is only one sentence and includes newline, this plugin removes the newline!
 But nothing to do if several sentences buffered in tmux.